44th United States Colored Infantry Regiment: Service

 The 44th U.S. Colored Infantry was organized in Chattanooga, Tennessee beginning April 7, 1864 for three-year service under the command of Colonel Lewis Johnson.

 The regiment was attached to District of Chattanooga, Department of the Cumberland, to November 1864.
 Unattached, District of the Etowah, Department of the Cumberland, to December 1864.
 1st Colored Brigade, District of the Etowah, Department of the Cumberland, to January 1865.
 Unattached, District of the Etowah, to March 1865.
 1st Colored Brigade, Department of the Cumberland, to July 1865.
 2nd Brigade, 4th Division, District of East Tennessee, July 1865.
 Department of the Cumberland and Department of Georgia to April 1866.

 The 44th U.S. Colored Infantry mustered out of service April 30, 1866.

 Detailed service

 Post and garrison duty at Chattanooga, Tennessee, until November, 1864.
 Action at Dalton, Georgia, October 13, 1864.
 Battle of Nashville, December 15–16.
 Pursuit of Hood to the Tennessee River December 17–28.
 Post and garrison duty at Chattanooga in the District of East Tennessee, and in the Department of Georgia until April 1866.

 The regiment was captured at Dalton, Georgia in the largest surrender of African American soldiers during the war.
+Men in the 44th had previously gotten into a shouting match with Arkansas POWs en route to Atlanta for exchange for white U.S. POWs.
+Gen. Patrick Cleburne now let these Arkansas troops lead the charge against the 44th.
+Hood demanded the garrison surrender and promised no quarter to either race if he had to attack.
+Rebel soldiers deliberately humiliated the black soldiers by stripping them of shoes, overcoats and hats, actions not taken with the white prisoners.

-Although the white officers were soon paroled, approximately 250 enlisted men were returned to their former owners.
-Another 350 enlisted men were pressed into Confederate service as personal servants for officers or as engineer labor in Mississippi and at Mobile, Alabama.
-By December 1, 1865, only 125 of these men were still alive.
-Col. Johnson returned to Tennessee as soon as he was able and recruited again for the regiment, mustering approximately 300 men.
+The Rebels put the African-American soldiers to work at tearing up railroad tracks.
+A black sergeant refused, and his guards killed him.
+Rebels executed five men for not keeping up with the march.
+Some Rebels from Mississippi tried to rush and massacre the black prisoners but their commanders intervened.
+Eventually, the Rebels sent 250 members back to their former masters and impressed 350 as personal servants for officers or as engineer labor in Mississippi and at Mobile, Alabama.
+By December 1, 1865, only 125 of these men were still alive but in desperate circumstances.

+Meanwhile, Col. Johnson returned to Tennessee as soon as he was able and recruited again for the regiment, mustering approximately 300 men.
+Many members of the 44th managed to escape and make their way back to rejoin their regiment.
+By the Battles around Nashville in December, they were eager for revenge.